PrincetonUniversity/intro_ml_libs/spark/README.md

 Spark ML is the machine learning component of Spark.
 The previous library was called mllib.

-The documentaion for the Python API with [Spark ML 2.4](https://spark.apache.org/docs/2.4.6/api/python/pyspark.ml.html) is here.
+The documentaion for the Python API of [Spark ML 2.4](https://spark.apache.org/docs/2.4.6/api/python/pyspark.ml.html) is here.

 The Spark 2.4 machine learning examples are here: